 - 2½” strip of dark teal batik – sub-cut 8 squares

 - white or cream 6½” x 6½” square

 Follow the directions on the HeatnBond to place it on your fabric for the applique.

 The Eight Pointed Star

-Download and print the template for the eight pointed star.
+Download and print the template for the eight-pointed star that is listed in the supplies.
 Trace the star or stars on to the HeatnBond adhesive.

 Place the stars on the 6½” center square and applique if desired.
 (I usually wait until I have the whole pillow top completed.

 This diagram shows you how to piece the pillow top.

 - Use a ¼” seam allowance throughout.

 - Sew three of the 2½” squares together using 2 light and 1 dark square.